Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Finally, consider the tools you have access to or are comfortable using (which might not always be the same).
 Excel is the default tool for any kind of statistical endeavor, but creating dynamic dashboards in Excel requires a lot of technical expertise.

 A solid project management system like Workamajig can help you create detailed dashboards from the data you already have.

-Unfortunately, there is no clear and direct path to creating a project dashboard.
-Much depends on how you collect your data (and how you store it) and the tools you have access to.
+Much will depend on how you collect your data (and how you store it) and the tools you have access to.
 What works for one agency might not work for another.